jks-lab/Updaet-Producer-for-Next-Project/Readme.md

 # Update Kafka Producer For Next Project
 Dear developers, our next project currently have to deploy some additional function that need producer to be updated!

+TODO :
+- Make sure that you **run a test before tommorow** to confirm that it fit with your current configuration.
+- **Ensure the directory** in the project.
 ## Download
 ```
 https://github.com/jks-lab/Update-Producer-for-Next-Project.git